rjmclain/TrendyMinds/README.md

 TrendyMindsChallenge

 Important Notes:

-While I would consider myself fairly versatile, I tried to go with somewhat less markup in the html, which creates more altering within the styling.
+While I try to be fairly versatile, I tried to go with somewhat less markup in the HTML, which creates more altering within the styling.
 However, this was mostly to show what could be done, even though I realize often when it comes to making things more administrable within a CMS this may not always be the best choice, and the additional HTML markup wouldn't be a noticable enough difference in load time for it to be an issue.